This post was last updated on December 26, 2014 to include new images and a recipe video.

-I hope you all had an absolutely wonderful holiday weekend filled with family, friends, good times and great food.
+I hope you all had an absolutely wonderful holiday filled with family, friends, good times and great food.

 Without fail, I find I am so sad when the summer comes to an end because I think it is my favorite time of year.

 But, as the leaves begin to change, the weather starts to cool and I hear those familiar holiday tunes, I realize just how much I love the winter holiday season.
 I love the food, the time with family and the general hustle and bustle of life as it gets closer and closer to Christmas.
 I mean…who doesn’t get the urge to tap their feet to Jingle Bells, right?

 One way I love to celebrate the holiday season is to break out my easy hot apple cider recipe and share it with my family.
 I just love the smell of the cinnamon, oranges, cloves, and apples simmering away on the stove.
 It’s truly better than any candle you could buy.